Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 [NOTICE]

-This product CANNOT BE USED in NA6CE without the special adaptor (sold separately), as there is interference between Maruha 78 Thermostat and the NA6CE thermostat housing.
+This product CANNOT BE USED in NA6CE without the special adapter (sold separately), as there is interference between Maruha 78 Thermostat and the NA6CE thermostat housing.

 For further information about the adaptor kit for NA6CE model only, please visit Maruha 78 Thermostat for NA6CE Water Temperature Gauge page.